alabenian/mobilebaydsa/_posts/events/2025-10-21-member-meeting.markdown

 place: "Virtual"
 categories: events
 eventtype: dsa future
-description: "There is a virtual chapter member meeting on October 21 from 6:30 PM."
+description: "There is a virtual chapter member meeting on October 21 at 6:30 PM."
 ---

-There is a virtual chapter member meeting on October 21 from 6:30 PM.
+There is a virtual chapter member meeting on October 21 at 6:30 PM.